DataScienceInPractice/Site/paper/paper.md

 # Acknowledgments

-We would like to thank the course staff, including the instructional assistants, teaching assistants, and instructors who have contributed time, work, and ideas to this course and these materials, as well as all the students who took this course and provided feedback.
+We would like to thank the course staff, including the instructional assistants, teaching assistants, and instructors who have contributed time, work, and ideas to this course and these materials, as well as all the students who have taken this course and provided feedback.

 # References